djplaner/memex/sense/Paper Ideas/exploring-conceptions-of-technology.md

 - Doesn't recognise the lecture as a technology
 - Also appears to be an example of "technology first" sticking with the idea of the specific assumption of all being in the room at the same time

+## conclusions

+### An evolution in ASCILITE practice?

+Hannon et al (2014)
+> Sims (2004), who found a thematic shift in the concerns of conference papers: from the particulars of technologies and their production, to issues of pedagogical effectiveness and the participants in learning
+Arguing here is moving beyond pedagogy and technology and looking at practice/at orchestrations

 ## References

 Aitchison, C., Harper, R., Mirriahi, N., & Guerin, C. (2020).
 Tensions for educational developers in the digital university: Developing the person, developing the product. *Higher Education Research & Development*, *39*(2), 171--184\. <https://doi.org/10.1080/07294360.2019.1663155>

 Bearman, M., Lambert, S., & O'Donnell, M. (2021).
 How a centralised approach to learning design influences students: A mixed methods study. *Higher Education Research & Development*, *40*(4), 692--705\. <https://doi.org/10.1080/07294360.2020.1792849>

+Bigum, C., Bulfin, S., & Johnson, N. F. (2015).
+Critical Is Something Others (Don’t) Do: Mapping the Imaginative of Educational Technology.
+In S. Bulfin, N. F. Johnson, & C. Bigum (Eds.), Critical Perspectives on Technology and Education (pp. 1–13).
+Palgrave Macmillan US. https://doi.org/10.1057/9781137385451_1

 Dunlap, J., Sobel, D., & Sands, D. (2007).
 Designing for Deep and Meaningful Student-to-Content Interactions.
 TechTrends, 51(4), 20–31. https://doi.org/10.1007/s11528-007-0052-6
 - Provide some description from almost 15 years ago about the explosion of online education "skyrocketed in popularity"

+Hannon, J., & Al-Mahmood, R. (2014).
+The place of theory in educational technology research.
+Rhetoric and Reality: Critical Perspectives on Educational Technology.
+Proceedings Ascilite Dunedin 2014, 745–750.

 Huang, J., Matthews, K. E., & Lodge, J. M. (2021).
 'The university doesn't care about the impact it is having on us': Academic experiences of the institutionalisation of blended learning. *Higher Education Research & Development*, *0*(0), 1--15\. <https://doi.org/10.1080/07294360.2021.1915965>

+Johnson, N. (2015).
+The Work of Theory in Ed-Tech Research (pp. 35–50). https://doi.org/10.1057/9781137385451_3

 Pedagogy has nothing to teach us.
 (2020, November 26).
 The Times Higher Education Supplement.  http://global.factiva.com/redir/default.aspx?P=sa&an=TTHDS00020201125egbq00012&cat=a&ep=ASEE